Not everything they play is classical.

 But everything has class.

-The four musicians who make up the Kitchen Sink Pocket Orchestra have played together for over a decade as the Okanagan Symphony Orchestra members.
-When the global pandemic shut down concert halls for the majority of 2020 and 2021, these musical friends knew they needed to find a new avenue to bring live music to the community, so the quartet was formed!
-They got to work sourcing and arranging music for their unique instrumentation and performed at wineries, cideries, house concerts and other outdoor venues throughout the Okanagan Valley and Shuswap during the summer of 2021.
+The four musicians who make up the Kitchen Sink Pocket Orchestra have played together for over a decade as Okanagan Symphony Orchestra members.
+When the global pandemic shut down concert halls, these professional performers knew they needed to find a new way to bring live music to the community.
+They got to work sourcing and arranging music for their unconventional instrumentation (violin, oboe/English horn, bassoon, and double bass) and performed at wineries, cideries, house concerts and other outdoor venues throughout the Okanagan Valley and Columbia Shuswap in 2021 and 2022.

-While educated in the classical tradition, everyone in the group has their own personal musical influences and as a result, the repertoire they present reflects each of their personalities in different ways.
-Their diverse repertoire appeals to audiences of all ages and includes arrangements of much-loved orchestral works, mashups of traditional folk and fiddle favourites alongside recognizable tunes from more contemporary artists including Lady Gaga, Simon and Garfunkel and Metallica.
+While educated and firmly rooted in the classical tradition, everyone in the group has their own personal musical influences and as a result, the KSPO’s repertoire reflects each of their personalities in different ways.
+Their diverse repertoire appeals to audiences of all ages and includes arrangements of much-loved orchestral works by Bach, Ravel and Dvorak, mashups of traditional folk and fiddle favourites alongside recognizable tunes from more contemporary artists including Beyonce, Simon and Garfunkel, and Metallica.
 There truly is something for everyone on this program – including everything and the Kitchen Sink!

 Susan Aylard is an equally accomplished classical violinist and fiddler, currently performing with the Okanagan Symphony Orchestra, Cod Gone Wild, Rocky Mountain High Band and the Kitchen Sink Pocket Orchestra.
 Sue has travelled the world performing in Sweden, Russia, Denmark, Mexico, Ireland, the USA and Canada.
 She has twice competed at Canada’s National Music Competition as a member of the Sabeon Trio, and has received the prestigious Okanagan Arts Award for Music.